ISC2 · SSCP

 According to PayScale data, SSCP holders report average base salaries around $84,000 in the U.S., with experienced professionals in roles such as Security Engineer reaching $122,000 and IT Security Administrators up to $110,000.
 Top-paying states for information security roles include New York, California, Maryland, and Virginia.
 The SSCP also serves as a recognized stepping stone toward the CISSP, ISC2's flagship certification for senior security practitioners and managers, making it a strategically valuable credential for long-term career progression in cybersecurity.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 849 questions.

 Explanation